Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The most sophisticated type of layer is the `ImageLayer`.
 This is because it implements the core functionality for image display and because it allows for the replacement of the underlying `View`.

-The same concept is used for timelines, where several of `TimelineLayer` are organized in a `TimelineLayers` list and are represented in the user interface via `TimelinePanel` list selector.
+The same concept is used for timelines, where several of `TimelineLayer` are organized in a `TimelineLayers` list and are represented in the user interface via the `TimelinePanel` list selector.
 Specializations are `Band` for plots, `RadioData` for Callisto spectrograms, and `EventTimelineLayer` for events.

 ## Drawing